African Botanics $120

 WHY IT’S WORTH IT

-“Natural has become a marketing catchphrase with no weight to it,” Lindstrom claims.
-The industry’s rampant greenwashing, with natural becoming an omnipresence on product labels, is due to the fact that it remains a largely unregulated term in the United States; in other words, anything can deem itself natural, even when the formulation is far from it.
-“Many brands will label themselves natural just because they’re using an essential oil, but it could still be made poorly with unwanted ingredients in there to stabilize or preserve,” Holey points out.
+“Clean has become a marketing catchphrase with no weight to it,” Lindstrom claims.
+The industry’s rampant greenwashing, with clean becoming an omnipresence on product labels, is due to the fact that it remains a largely unregulated term in the United States; in other words, anything can deem itself clean, even when the formulation is far from it.
+“Many brands will label themselves clean just because they’re using an essential oil, but it could still be made poorly with unwanted ingredients in there to stabilize or preserve,” Holey points out.
 The key to deducing what’s what starts with flipping the bottle.
 “The ingredient deck is where the magic happens and there’s less room to hide,” adds Lindstrom.

 DEVELOPING AN INGREDIENT IQ